weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

+To make `weewxd` start when the system is booted, run `weewxd` as a daemon.
-If you wish to run `weewxd` as a daemon, follow the following steps, depending on your operating system.
-These steps require root privileges to install the required daemon file.
+The steps to configure `weewxd` to run as a damone depend on your operating system, and require root privileges.

 === "Systems that use systemd (e.g., Debian, Redhat, SUSE)"